 Reactive Innovation is a wait-and-see approach.
 They need not proactively seek to evolve the product.
 They wait to get evidence of the product’s success from the market.

 So, they duplicate proven market innovation.
 Instead, they are operationally focused to adapt to business pressure.
 Thus, paving their way to survive in the market.

 Passive innovators are ‘chillers’ of the market.
 They wait for a demand to arise.
 So, they don’t act until the customers demand changes in current products.

 Their core approach is to produce as per customer’s reviews and expectations.
-Whereas Proactive innovator searches for hidden expectations and responds to the market.
+Whereas a Proactive innovator searches for hidden expectations and responds to the market.

 The Innovation Model process is the method of bringing an idea or invention into reality as a product.
-The innovation model should make the process economical and great value driver.
+The innovation model should make the process economical and a great value driver.

 In this we will go through the steps in the Innovation Model process:

 The first step is choosing a concept to develop.
 At the organizational level, it involves taking into account the customer’s and employees’ opinions.
 Before considering an idea, answering the reasons to develop the idea will give clarity in vision.

 Therefore, along with internal advice, opinions of customers, partners, and suppliers will give direction to your Innovation process.

 One can get a bunch of ideas.
 Will you implement them all?
 No, That’s impossible!!!
 Thus, screening of ideas will help to make the right choice of ideas.